 The EU adaptor you have, probably, is a Schuko adaptor and is not suitable for our socket because the diameter of each prong is larger than our.

 Notwithstanding, we have, mainly in hotel and other public areas, many Schuko socket, or mixed socket, but if you want to be sure, you have to bring with you an Italian adaptor.

 http://it.wikipedia.org/wiki/Spina_elettrica (type L in the file; Schuko in Type F)

-Ciao almost 6 years agoAnswered by Walter via WorldNomads.com
+Ciao about 6 years agoAnswered by Walter via WorldNomads.com